General Powers of Attorney

 A health care power of attorney covers all health care matters, not just near death situations and permanent unconsciousness.
 It is possible to add to the statutory health care power of attorney additional specific provisions similar to what are often found in guardianships orders.
 Although it should not be necessary to do so, it may be advisable to add additional powers to the statutory health care power of attorney to help ensure that the mental, emotional and physical health concerns of the disabled person are properly addressed and treated.

 It may also be advisable to add a specific reference to the health care records federal law such as the following: In accordance with the Health Care Insurance Portability and Accountability Act of 1996 (Pub.
 L 104-191), 45 CFR Sections 160 and 164 (“HIPAA”), my Agent may act as my Personal Representative for the purpose of obtaining and receiving any and all protected health information related to my health care and related to payments in regard to such health care.
+See also RSA 329:26 and RSA 330-A:19.

-C. Mental Capacity to Sign Powers of Attorney
+3. Mental Capacity to Sign Powers of Attorney

 Even if the disability arose before powers of attorney could be granted, there are situations where a disabled person has periods of capacity during which documents can be understood and signed.
 Many disabilities have up and down periods.

-If there is a question whether an already disabled person has the capacity to make a power of attorney, an evaluation may be done by a psychiatrist, psychologist, or other professional depending upon the nature of the disability.
+If there is a question whether an already disabled person has the capacity to make a power of attorney, an evaluation may be done by a psychiatrist, other physician, a psychologist, or other professional depending upon the nature of the disability.
 This evaluation can be done at or near the time of signing.
-Many people who are disabled still have the ability to make a power of attorney.
+Many people who have a disability still have the ability to make a power of attorney.
 A person is presumed to be competent unless a guardian has been appointed under RSA 464-A. RSA 464-A:2 XI requires a functional assessment of the client's ability to provide for his personal needs or to manage his finances or property.
 Before a guardianship can be granted the Probate Court must find that the proposed ward is incapacitated under RSA 464-A:2 XI, which provides in part: “Isolated instances of simple negligence or improvidence, lack of resources or any act, occurrence or statement if that act, occurrence or statement is the product of an informed judgment shall not constitute evidence of inability to provide for personal needs or to manage property.”
 RSA 464-A:2 XII then defines informed judgment as follows: “Informed judgment' means a choice made by a person who has the ability to make such a choice, and who makes it voluntarily after all relevant information necessary to making the decision has been provided, and who understands that he is free to choose or refuse any alternative available and who clearly indicates or expresses the outcome of his choice.”

 The testamentary capacity necessary to make a will requires under RSA 551:1 a “sane mind”, but this statutory phrase is not defined in the statute.
 The leading New Hampshire case of Boardman v.
 Woodman 47 N.H.
 120 (1866), held that “in order to have sufficient mental capacity to make the will [the decedent], at the time of making it, must have been able to understand its general nature, to bear in mind those who were then her nearest relatives as such, and to make an election upon whom and how she should bestow the property by her will; that she must have had the ability, the mental power or capacity to do this....”
 This standard is generally understood to mean that a person making a will must be able to (1) understand the nature of the act of execution, (2) recollect what property he wishes to dispose of and understand its general nature, (3) bear in mind his relatives, and (4) elect and choose the disposition to be made of his property.
 N.H.
 Practice Wills, Trusts and Gifts, Vol. 7, sec.
 6.03.

 Although the contractual capacity required under agency principles to make a power of attorney or can technically differ somewhat from the capacity to make a will (see Restatement Contracts 2nd, sec.
 12 and Restatement Agency 2nd, sec.
-20), the above Boardman standard is a New Hampshire Supreme Court defined standard to look to when determining capacity to make decisions about one's finances.
+20), the above Boardman standard is a New Hampshire Supreme Court standard to look to when determining capacity to make decisions about one's finances.
 See also, by way of analogy, the statutory standard for capacity to name another to make financial decisions set forth in RSA 464-A relative to conservatorship.
 The standard there is basically that the Court must find that the disabled person is capable of making the decision to have another person make financial decisions, even though the disabled person is not able to make the actual financial decisions themselves.

 The Uniform Trust Code provides at RSA 564-B:6-601: “Capacity of Settlor Of Revocable Trust.
 The capacity required to create, amend, revoke, or add property to a revocable trust, or to direct the actions of the trustee of a revocable trust, is the same as that required to make a will.”